DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 ## Secrets Store CSI driver and provider

-The installation of the Secrets Store CSI driver is straightforward on OpenShift: Go the OperatorHub, look for "Secrets Store CSI Driver Operator" and deploy the operator with its defaults.
+The installation of the Secrets Store CSI driver is straightforward on OpenShift 4.14+: Go the OperatorHub, look for "Secrets Store CSI Driver Operator" and deploy the operator with its defaults.

 Then create the CSI Driver itself: